andrewevans0102/andrew-evans-dev-v2/src/content/blog/2023-11-13-azure-signalr-service-intro.md

 To test everything out locally:

-1. Open up two terminal sessions:
+1. First clone my sample GitHub project, and then open up two terminal sessions:

-- go to the `functions` folder and run `npm run start` to star the functions locally
+- Go to the `functions` folder and run `npm run start` to start the functions locally
 - second terminal, go to the folder that is housing your web project and call the run command from the terminal (in my sample project this is at the `website` folder and you run `npm run dev` to see the project running locally)

 ![step 7](/images/AZURE_SIGNALR_STEP_7.jpg)